 An athlete himself, Dr. Corcoran is a gifted speaker and teacher committed to advocacy for people with diabetes.
 He and his wife Jody and their sons Brennan and Finn currently call Margate City, New Jersey, home and love spending time together being active outdoors

 “I have been privileged through my work with the Diabetes Training Camp to meet an amazing array of inspirational people with diabetes who challenge it on a daily basis.
 By bringing medicine and exercise science together, we can make it easier for everyone with diabetes to stay on top of their game."

 JJ Linder, MD

-JJ was diagnosed with T1 diabetes in his last year of college, just a couple of months before starting medical school at Washington University in St. Louis.
-He first attended DTC as a camper in 2009 and has since joined the staff as medical lead.
+JJ was diagnosed with Type 1 diabetes in his last year of college, just a couple of months before starting medical school at Washington University in St. Louis.
+He first attended DTC as a camper in 2009 and has since joined the staff as Medical Lead.
 He is thrilled to join the DTC staff because he had so much fun at camp, made lifelong friendships with staff and other campers and learned so much sustainable and valuable information about managing his diabetes that he wanted to be at camp every single year.

-the DTC community because they have been life changing and have been a great support network of motivated
+the DTC community because they have been life changing and have been a great support network of motivated successful people with diabetes.

-Fran Damian, MS, RN NEA-BC
+Fran Damian, MS, RN NEA-B

 Fran has lived north of Boston her entire life.
 She received her master’s degree in nursing administration from Northeastern University and has held a number of nursing leadership positions at Boston Children’s Hospital including the director role in the Emergency Department and most recently the nurse manager role in the Outpatient Multispecialty Clinic setting.